 Kok Chen, W7AY [w7ay (at) arrl (dot) net]

-Serial Tools is a set of serial port tools for Mac OS X. It includes a Terminal Emulator, a Protocol Analyzer and a serial port monitor to watch for connections and removals of serial ports.
+Serial Tools is a set of serial port tools for Mac OS X. It includes a Terminal Emulator, a Protocol Analyzer, an NMEA parser and a serial port monitor to watch for connections and removals of serial ports.

 Please note that Serial Tools is not a supported product, but simply a project that I wrote for myself to use.
 If you have similar needs, Serial Tools is completely free.
 The Xcode project for Serial Tools and the sources are also free.